qmk/qmk_firmware/docs/i2c_driver.md

 Lastly we need to assign the correct GPIO pins depending on the I2C hardware driver we want to use.

 By default the I2C1 hardware driver is assumed to be used.
-If another hardware driver is used, in the `config.h` file `#define I2C_DRIVER I2CDX` should be added with X being the number of hardware driver used.
+If another hardware driver is used,  `#define I2C_DRIVER I2CDX` should be added to the `config.h` file with X being the number of hardware driver used.
 For example is I2C3 is enabled, the `config.h` file should contain `#define I2C_DRIVER I2CD3`.
 This aligns the QMK I2C driver with the Chibios I2C driver.

 STM32 MCUs allows a variety of pins to be configured as I2C pins depending on the hardware driver used.
 By default B6 and B7 are set to I2C.